Email marketing is one of the best ways to monetize your blog.

 • Include a small “unsubscribe” link at the bottom so people can opt out of your email series or unsubscribe.

-• Remember to ask your readers to add you to their Contact List and move you from their Promotions tab to their Primary Inbox folder in the first email you send them.
+• Remember to ask your readers to add you to their Contact List and move you from their Promotions tab to their Primary Inbox folder in your first email.

-• Avoid words like “Free,” “amazing,” “great offer,” and so on in your subject lines to avoid being marked as spam.
+• To avoid being marked as spam, avoid using words like “Free,” “amazing,” “great offer,” and so on in your subject lines.

 Don’t overdo the email sending apart from your email series and your sales; try to send at most 1-2 emails a week to avoid being flagged as spam.